 ERISA does not actually require employers to provide benefits.
-Rather, under ERISA, employers and insurance companies must provide plan participants with information regarding each plan's setup and how it is funded.
-This information is critical, as it allows employees to make informed decisions regarding their benefits — and whether they intend to remain with the employer providing those benefits.
+Instead, under the ERISA statute, employers and insurance companies must provide plan participants with information regarding each plan's setup and how the employer funds it.
+The information is typically called the Plan Document and/or Summary Plan Description.
+These documents are critical because they allow employees to make informed decisions regarding their benefits and whether they intend to remain with the employer providing those benefits.
+ERISA also requires the determination of claim decisions to be performed in accordance with the plan documents that govern the benefits.

-Beyond plan information, ERISA mandates that employers provide participants with a grievance and appeals process — which is crucial for those who believe they have been wrongfully denied.
-Under ERISA, participants also have the right to sue for benefits or for breaches of fiduciary duty.
+Beyond plan information, ERISA mandates that employers provide participants with a grievance and appeals process, which is crucial when a plan wrongfully denies benefits to plan participants.
+Under ERISA, participants also have the right to sue for benefits or breaches of fiduciary duty and wrongful claim denials under Section 502(a)(1)(B).

-ERISA may mandate detailed plan information and the provision of an appeals process, but these elements often do little good for employees desperate to avoid claim rejections in the first place.
-Unfortunately, employers and insurers currently have the power to reject claims for almost any reason imaginable.
-While the cards may seem stacked against employees, legal representation can make a huge difference.
+ERISA may mandate detailed plan information and the provision of an appeals process.
+Still, these elements often do little good for employees desperate to avoid claim rejections in the first place.
+Unfortunately, employers and insurers currently have the power to reject claims for almost any reason imaginable so long as they do not abuse the discretion granted to them by the plan document.
+Moreover, navigating the byzantine organization of federal agencies that enforce ERISA can be challenging.
+While the cards may seem stacked against employees, experience ERISA legal representation can make a huge difference.

-If you're struggling to make sense of ERISA or are worried about the possibility of a claim denial, you'll want to move forward with an experienced attorney by your side.
+If you're struggling to make sense of ERISA or are worried about the possibility of a disability insurance, life insurance or medical insurance claim denial, you'll want an experienced ERISA attorney by your side.
+Lawyers that do not handle ERISA on a regular basis can cause more harm than good when they get involved in an individuals ERISA claim.
 Contact us today to learn more.
+Our McKinney Texas ERISA lawyers can be reached at 972.535.6377.